-In April, 2006, the Prime Minister, Navin Ramgoolan, inaugurated the new offices of offshore management company International Financial Services in the Ebene CyberCity, expressing strong support for the e-commerce sector.
+The Cyber Tower, a central feature of the new Ebène Cyber City, was inaugurated in April 2005.
+In April 2006, the Prime Minister, Navin Ramgoolan, inaugurated the new offices of offshore management company International Financial Services in the Cyber City, expressing strong support for the e-commerce sector.

-The CyberCity has attracted about 60 operators at the time of writing and include companies such as Orange, Infosys, Infinity BPO and Hua Wei.
-Built with support from India, and just 15 minutes drive from Port-Louis, the CyberCity has free zone status and offers tax advantages to its occupants.
-Spread over an area of about 172 acres, the Ebene CyberCity is divided into 7 zones, with each zone being provided with water, power, roads, drainage and other facilities.
-The entire CyberCity is wired with optic-fibre and copper cables to provide high speed international bandwidth on tap.
+During the week, there are nearly 25,000 people working in Ebène Cyber City, from companies including Orange, Infosys, Infinity BPO and Huawei.
+Just 15 minutes’ drive from Port Louis, the Cyber City has free zone status and offers tax advantages to its occupants.
+Spread over an area of 172 acres, Ebène Cyber City is divided into 7 zones, each of which is provided with water, power, roads, drainage and other facilities.
+The entire Cyber City is wired with optic fibre and copper cables to enable easy provision of high speed international bandwidth.

-The primary objective of the programme is to provide public officers, in particular from the Central Informatics Bureau and the Central Information Systems Division, with insight into the creation and maintenance of the Oracle database system.
+The primary objective of the e-commerce programme is to provide public officers, in particular from the Central Informatics Bureau and the Central Information Systems Division, with insight into the creation and maintenance of the Oracle database system.

 In October 2007, the Mauritian cabinet approved a national ICT strategy, with the aim of elevating the jurisdiction towards the status of a regional technology hub over five years.

-The strategy's expected goals are a 7% contribution to the gross domestic product of Mauritius from offshore ICT export services, employment of at least 29,000 qualified individuals, employment of 90% of those who graduate in ICT, the doubling of the number of foreign investors, and Memoranda of Understanding for collaborative ventures in the field of ICT with countries in the region.
+The strategy's expected goals are a 7% contribution to the gross domestic product of Mauritius from offshore ICT export services, employment of at least 29,000 qualified individuals, employment of 90% of those who graduate in ICT, the doubling of the number of foreign investors, and memoranda of understanding for collaborative ventures in the field of ICT with countries in the region.

 Other key objectives of the government's strategy include an increase in preference for ICT, with at least 50% acceptance for services available online, an increase in PC ownership by 20,000 households, and 12,000 PCs in primary schools, 150 Public Internet Access Points across the island, Internet connectivity and networking of all primary, secondary schools, and an increase in broadband penetration by at least 250,000.